 The long-term performance-based component is granted annually and paid out after a performance period of four financial years in total.
 If a member joins or leaves the Management Board during a financial year, the LTI is granted and paid pro rata temporis for that financial year.
-The calculation in accordance with the 2020 remuneration system considers financial performance targets with a weighting of 80 per cent and non-financial performance targets with a weighting of 20 per cent.
+The calculation in accordance with the 2021 remuneration system considers financial performance targets with a weighting of 70 per cent and non-financial performance targets with a weighting of 30 per cent.
 The Supervisory Board also defines the LTI performance targets for all members of the Management Board uniformly.
+Compared with the 2020 remuneration system, the LTI of the 2021 remuneration system was modified by the introduction of vesting logic: In the 2021 remuneration system, the targets that were previously applicable over the entire four-year performance period of an LTI tranche are broken down into the four individual years of the performance period.